Connor Joe Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.62 team ERA ranks 23rd among all MLB pitching staffs.
+- The eight strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals allow the fewest home runs in baseball (127 total, one per game).
+- The Cardinals have a 4.64 team ERA that ranks 23rd among all MLB pitching staffs.

-- Wainwright (3-8) takes the mound for the Cardinals in his 17th start of the season.
-He has an 8.42 ERA in 72 2/3 innings pitched, with 41 strikeouts.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (128 total, one per game).

-- In his most recent appearance on Thursday against the New York Mets, the right-hander threw six innings, allowing three earned runs while surrendering four hits.
+- Thompson (2-5) gets the starting nod for the Cardinals, his third this season.

-- In 16 games this season, the 41-year-old has an 8.42 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .362 to his opponents.
+- His last time out came on Saturday against the New York Mets, when the lefty went five innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.